 A defining feature of the NSDAP was its antisemitism, and the seminal work by Voigtländer and Voth (2012, 2015) has shown how antisemitism is a persistent feature of certain regions in Germany.
-In Table 4 we argue, however, that antisemitism is not what explains the success of the AfD in more recent years.
+In Table 3 we argue, however, that antisemitism is not what explains the success of the AfD in more recent years.
 In each one of the columns, we vary the definition of the explanatory variable, while the dependent variable remains the electoral success of the AfD (change in gross vote share, 2017-2013).
 Again, all coefficients can be interpreted as standardized beta coefficients.

-We first compare the correlation between AfD results and the vote shares of the NSDAP in two other elections, 1930 and 1928.25 In 1928 the NSDAP was still a fringe party, virulently antisemitic, obtaining only 2.6% of the votes at the national level; in 1930, after having toned down its antisemitic rhetoric and with messages trying to appeal to a broader public, it obtained 18.3% of the votes.
-As the results in Table 4, columns 1 and 2, show, electoral support for the NSDAP in 1928 and in 1930 is also correlated with today's successes of the AfD.
+We first compare the correlation between AfD results and the vote shares of the NSDAP in two other elections, 1930 and 1928.27 In 1928 the NSDAP was still a fringe party, virulently antisemitic, obtaining only 2.6% of the votes at the national level; in 1930, after having toned down its antisemitic rhetoric and with messages trying to appeal to a broader public, it obtained 18.3% of the votes.
+As the results in Table 3, columns 1 and 2, show, electoral support for the NSDAP in 1928 and in 1930 is also correlated with today's successes of the AfD.
 However, the largest correlation obtains with the results in 1933, when the NSDAP is less openly antisemitic than in 1928 and 1930, and is closer to a big-tent right-wing populist party appealing to varied constituencies, eager to take (absolute) power.

 The Reichstag election of 1924 provides a convenient experiment to discriminate between persistent antisemitism and persistent right-wing ideology.
 Two right-wing parties were on the ballot: the Deutschnationale Volkspartei (DNVP) and the Deutschvölkische Freiheitspartei (DVFP).
 The DNVP was the main conservative party of the Weimar era, before the emergence of the NSDAP: nationalist, reactionary, monarchist.
 The DVFP was split off the DNVP, as some of its members thought it should be more explicitly antisemitic.
-The 1924 election thus pitted two far right parties against each other: a staunchly conservative one (the DNVP), and a clearly antisemitic one (the DVFP).
-As the results in columns 3 and 4 show, the electoral success of the AfD is highly correlated with the conservative party in the Weimar era, but not with its antisemitic spin-off.
+As the results in columns 3 and 4 show, the electoral success of the AfD is highly correlated with the staunchly conservative party in the Weimar era (the DNVP), but not with its antisemitic spin-off (the DVFP).